Agent Harness Engineering: Why Architecture Matters More Than the Model

 External Memory

-Information storage and retrieval beyond the context window.
-Feature lists, progress files, Git history – everything that allows an agent to reconstruct the project's state.
+Storing and retrieving information beyond the context window.
+Feature lists, progress files, Git history: everything an agent needs to reconstruct the project's state.

 State Management